-Inflammatory myofibroblastic tumour of the lung
+Inflammatory myofibroblastic tumor of the lung

 They are very rare with their incidence reported at approximately 0.04-1% of all the pulmonary neoplasms 1.
 While it can affect any age group, around 25% of cases occur in those under 18 years of age.
+It is the most common primary mass of the lung in children.
+7

-On immunohistochemistry, the tumour cells can exhibit
+On immunohistochemistry, the tumor cells can exhibit

 - strong diffuse positivity with smooth muscle actin and vimentin